Frequently asked questions about moving to someone in Sweden

 Swedish embassies and consulates-general External link, opens in new window.

 It is always good for you to send in new information to the Swedish Migration Agency.
-You can send it in the post or submit it to an office or the embassy or consulate-general where you turned in your application.
+You can send it in the post or submit it to an office if you are in Sweden, or submit it to the embassy or consulate-general where you turned in your application.

 The decision must be issued before you travel to Sweden.
 While you are waiting on a decision, you can apply for an entry visa to temporarily visit Sweden.
 It is the embassy in the country you live in that reviews your application for an entry visa and an individual assessment is always done.